 Agriculture is responsible for about 10% of America’s greenhouse gas emissions – a number that is expected to grow as our population increases and producers expand operations to meet demand.

-5G has the potential to lower emissions by supporting a number of compelling use cases in smart agriculture.
-5G will enable producers to adopt new connected technologies that improve productivity and reduce resource waste.
+5G can lower emissions by supporting a number of compelling use cases in smart agriculture.
+5G is enabling producers to adopt new connected technologies that improve productivity and reduce resource waste.

 Some examples include precision farming, smart and autonomous farm machinery, and real-time weed and crop monitoring.
 For instance, on-site sensors provide farmers with real-time temperature moisture and oxygen levels.
 This gives them the information they need to control when and how long to water crops – which can be done using smartphone apps – thereby ensuring they don’t overuse either energy or water.